dmitry-ivanov/laravel-console-logger/README.md

 There is a bunch of methods specific to email channel.
 If you want to change email notifications level, or change the subject, or change the from address, or something else - override proper method as you wish.
 And you're done!

 Another cool feature of email notifications is deduplication.
-Sometimes the same error can be produced many-many times.
+Sometimes the same error can be produced many times.
 For example, you're using some external web service which is down.
 Or imagine that database server goes down.
 You'll get a lot of similar emails in those cases.
 Email notifications deduplication is the solution for those scenarios.